frederickaplan/fdh/files/PART2/fdh-2-2.md

 We can then try to connect these basic components: first in a structured graph representing the document, and then by regrouping many of them into a coherent fictional space.

 The added value of describing content lies in the ability to reduce the complexity of the object to smaller description.
 It is a kind of compression.
-And indeed, a **compression is a fundamental form of understanding**: the higher the compression, the better the understanding.
+And **compression is a fundamental form of understanding**: the higher the compression, the better the understanding.

 ### 2.3.
 Types of circulations inside a textual document